 Netsafe was given the remit to build an internet safety organisation that didn’t scare people away from technology.
 Instead we encouraged people to adopt it by promoting the tools and techniques they could use to minimise their online risks.

-Thanks to our positive technology stand, pragmatic approach and innovative campaigns, Netsafe has been at the forefront of internet safety and security.
-More importantly we’ve provided support, education and advice to thousands of New Zealand internet users and schools and helped resolve many online safety and security complaints.
+Thanks to our positive technology stand, pragmatic approach and innovative campaigns, Netsafe has been at the forefront of the online safety industry.
+More importantly we’ve provided advice and support to thousands of New Zealand internet users and schools and helped resolve many online safety complaints.

-We have strong relationships in the business and education sectors and collaborate with government, law enforcement, industry and community organisations in New Zealand and around the world to achieve the best outcomes for internet users.
+We collaborate with government, law enforcement, industry and community organisations in New Zealand and around the world to achieve the best outcomes for internet users.

 In 2016 Netsafe was appointed as the agency to receive, assess and investigate complaints about online bullying, harassment and abuse under the Harmful Digital Communications Act 2015.